-Garment Spec Sheets for Apparel Brands: What They Should Contain in 2026
+Garment Spec Sheets for Apparel Brands in 2026

-This guide covers what a spec sheet should contain section by section, the common mistakes that produce production errors, why spec sheets that don’t travel into the operating system breed product-data fragmentation, and what high-quality spec-sheet discipline looks like for apparel brands $5M to $100M.
+This refreshed guide covers what a garment spec sheet should contain section by section in 2026, the mistakes that produce production errors, why specs that do not flow into the operating system create product-data fragmentation, and what high-quality spec discipline looks like for apparel brands running $5M to $100M in revenue.

 The operational job of the spec sheet is translating creative intent into producible reality.
-The designer’s sketch, fitting, and sample iterations distill into a document that captures the garment so precisely that a factory unfamiliar with the brand can produce a sample matching the designer’s intent on the first attempt.
+The designer’s sketch, the fittings, and the sample iterations distill into a document that captures the garment so precisely that a factory unfamiliar with the brand can produce a sample matching the designer’s intent on the first attempt.
+The shorter the gap between intent and first sample, the cheaper the style is to develop.

-The spec sheet is the canonical artifact of breakpoint 1 of the 6 Breakpoints framework: when product data lives only in spec sheets and does not flow into production, inventory, and order systems, fragmentation begins.
-The spec sheet itself can be high quality and the operation can still suffer if the spec sheet does not travel.
+The spec sheet is the canonical artifact of breakpoint 1 in the 6 Breakpoints of Apparel Operations framework.
+When product data lives only in spec sheets and does not flow into production, inventory, and order systems, fragmentation begins.
+The spec sheet itself can be high quality and the operation can still suffer, because a high-quality document trapped in a Dropbox folder is operationally equivalent to a low-quality document at the moment the factory needs it.

-What should a complete garment spec sheet contain?
+What should a complete garment spec sheet contain in 2026?

 1. Header and identification